Is it possible to build muscle in a calorie deficit? If so, what’s the best way to go about doing so? Here’s everything you need to know.

 How to Build Muscle in a Calorie Deficit

-If you want to build muscle in a calorie deficit, what’s the best way to go about it?
+If you want to gain muscle in a caloric deficit, what’s the best way to go about it?

 First, make sure that you do some form of resistance training at least twice a week.
 Three times a week will be better.
 And, if you’ve got the time, four workouts a week is better than three.